pearcej/cppds/_sources/Introduction/Glossary.rst

         A variable in a function or method definition that accepts data passed from an argument.

     pass by reference
-        To pass an object by refrencing their identifier
+        To pass an object to a function by referencing its location in memory.

     pass by value
-        To pass an object by using its value instead of its specific refrence ID.
+        To pass an object to a function by copying its value.

     programming
         The use of logic to create specified computing operations.